Alumni Engagement

 You can gather your alumni together to show your appreciation and garner support with events like:

 • Galas and mixers: Chances are that most of your alumni will primarily want to attend events not to participate in any specific activity but to socialize with old classmates and professors.
-Formal galas give them the opportunity to meet up with one another while dressed up.
-Or you can host a more informal mixer to create an environment where alumni who may not have met before can break the ice and get to know each other.
+Formal galas give them the opportunity to meet up with one another.
+You can also host a more informal mixer to create an environment where alumni who may not have met before can break the ice and get to know each other.

 • Talks and presentations: One of your university’s greatest assets is your academic excellence and network of experts and professionals at the top of their fields.
-While many of your alumni may work in different industries than their major, many will still likely be interested in the same subjects they studied in college and be interested in attending a talk or presentation about new research in their old field.
+While many of your alumni may work in different industries than their major, many will still likely be interested in the same subjects they studied and be interested in attending a talk or presentation about new research in their fields of interest.

-• Virtual events: While some of your alumni may have stayed close to campus, others likely moved far across the country or even out of it entirely.
+• Virtual events: While some of your alumni may have stayed close to campus, others likely moved far across or even outside the country.
 You can maintain these connections by hosting a variety of virtual and hybrid events throughout the year.

 To host an alumni event, use your alumni management tools to identify alumni you would like to invite, create personalized invitations, and track how your event turned out.
 After each event, follow up with alumni to thank them for attending and create a communication stream to strengthen your relationship and encourage them to make a contribution in the future.